glowiak/pkg-tools/README.txt

 -added support for installing local packages with dependiences. use 'lnd' btw option to do it.
 Usage: 'btw lnd package-version_arch.txz'.

 I'm planning to compile X packages and pack it into pkg-tools packages.

+Today or tomorrow I'll add search feature to btw.